 Construction accidents often have an identifiable cause such as defective safeguards, a lack of safety protocols or unsafe conditions.
 A common construction accident is a fall from a defective scaffold.

-Slip-and-fall accident victims should call a Clayton County premises liability attorney at the Law Offices of Shane Smith to schedule a free legal consultation.
+Slip-and-fall accident victims should call a Clayton County premises liability attorney at Shane Smith Law to schedule a free legal consultation.